 The modified sound settings can be saved as a scheme and can be switched according to your needs.
 In order to save changes, you made to events, click on “Save as” button and assign a name, so that you can use it for now or for future use.
 You can always go back to the default sound settings by choosing the “Windows Default” option in the sound schemes section.

-TIP: You can set custom notification sound in Windows 10.
+TIP: You can set custom notification sound in Windows.

 You can turn off notifications from these apps by heading to Settings app > System > Notifications.
 Just use the toggle under “Show app notifications” and turn it off.
 This should disable all notifications including Sounds from installed Windows Store apps.

 You can also restrict a specific app from sending notifications by individually turning off app notifications using the same settings panel.
-You can either block complete notification from the app or block particularly “sound” by turning off “Play a sound when notification arrives” option – this results in silent app notifications which in turn piles up on your action center.
+You can either block complete notifications from the app or block particularly “sound” by turning off “Play a sound when a notification arrives” option – this results in silent app notifications which in turn pile up on your action center.